Putin's army relies on tactics from World War II

 At present, according to the Kremlin’s ideas, small infantry troops with anti-tank weapons are supposed to oppose the modern Western tanks.
 Conversely, the Ukrainian army and the territorial defense forces of Ukraine used this strategy to stop Russian armored troops in front of Kiev, for example in Bucha or in Irpin.
 Now the approach is probably being copied.

 All this means a great risk for the Ukrainian soldiers in the tanks.
 As Arifulin explained, according to Zvezda TV, “we all know strengths and weaknesses” (the western tank, d. editor.).
 A military expert also warns.
-Guy McCardle, Editor-in-Chief of the Special Operations Forces Report (SOFREP), explained Newsweekthat the Western tanks sent to Ukraine are equipped with reactive armor, “but no tank is immortal”.
+Guy McCardle, Editor-in-Chief of the Special Operations Forces Report (SOFREP), explained Newsweekthat the western tanks sent to Ukraine are equipped with composite armor, “but no tank is immortal”.

 “Leos”, Abrams and Challenger for Ukraine: danger from Russian “Cornets”